nilay994/simple-cpp-drone/README.md

 40. radio binding on kakute still hasn't work. will have to check that..
 41. (37.) is solved!!
 It was about non zero RC signals on arming, because a thread was invoked earlier and was writing to rcData.
 Fixed with a changed arming sequence
 42. (36.) is solved!!
 3 second delay between reset and arming was required.
+43. updated the trashcan firmware from 4.2.3 to 4.2.5 -> still no `msp_override` possible :(, so gain tuning is going to be difficult..